The Executive Committee for 2024/2025 consists of:

 Unschooling approach

 Nadia lives with her husband Gavin and their three teen boys in Christchurch.
 She was always aware that they would probably home educate as she watched her sister’s children grow up being homeschooled.
 Meeting regularly with other unschoolers to create a community of like-minded people has been the most important aspect of the family’s home education journey.
-With her oldest now 17 and determined to study engineering, Nadia has been exploring the different pathways for University Entrance outside of NCEA via Te Kura which doesn’t seem to suit her son.
+With her oldest now 18 and determined to study engineering, Nadia has been assisting him with a tailored approach for University Entrance.

 CJ Govan